woeiru/lab/ini/config/readme.md

 2. Check if the script is being run with appropriate permissions (as root for regular users, or directly as root).

 If changes don't appear to take effect after applying:
-1. Log out and log back in to the KDE session.
+1. Log out and log back in to your session.
 2. If issues persist, reboot the system.

-For other issues, check the `changes.log` file in the user's or root's `.kde-config-backup` directory for any error messages or unexpected behavior.
+For other issues, check the `changes.log` file in the user's or root's `.config-backup` directory for any error messages or unexpected behavior.

 ## Contributing